afshinsadeghi/gscholar_scraper/README.md

-Most part of the code is adopted from https://github.com/michael-act/Senginta.py
+Most part of the code in search.py and scholar.py is adopted from https://github.com/michael-act/Senginta.py